Vande Metro India's Newest Commuting Unicorn?

 People keep asking me to comment on VB versions 1, 2, 3, and so on.
 It is all the same train, tested at 180 km/h and cleared to run at 160 km/h.
 What is being cherry-picked to claim improvements?
 It reminds me of the good old workhorse Ambassador Mark I to V, which always makes me smile.
 I flip through ministry publicity material and these so-called versions, only to find that the trusty day-train designed by team ICF over five years ago is still rolling out with just a few added frills.
 Check the list of "new features" they have publicized, and you will see things like an extended toilet pan or a stink sensor in the loo.
 The emphasis on these imaginary versions screams a desperate attempt to claim non-existent technological upgrades.
 To be fair, the only notable improvement, in my mind, is the dazzling Saffron, or Orange, Vande, which does look pretty slick.
 So, is the Vande Metro just another desperate attempt to conjure up a new version out of thin air?
 Only time—and possibly a few more frills—will tell.

 Now, back to the article which I enjoyed, mostly because it balanced criticism with a sprinkle of logic and a dash of positivity.
 Of course, I fully expect to be trolled by the relentlessly upbeat folks living in their fantasyland after reading only this much, but hey, maybe I missed something and need to put on my rose-coloured glasses.
-Meanwhile, unconfirmed reports these trains would be introduced on five routes.
+Meanwhile, unconfirmed reports say that these trains would be introduced on five routes.
 Agra-Mathura (55 km), Delhi-Rewari (83 km), Lucknow-Kanpur (73 km), Tirupati-Chennai (141 km), and Bhubaneswar-Balasore (206 km) to begin with.
 Anyway, here is a terse brief with my comments in blue.

 It begins by quoting lack of patronage on some of the Vande Bharats as Indian Railways (IR) did not conduct a scientific identification of origin-destination (O-D) pairs with the potential of good occupancy and that IR should not make this mistake for Vande Metros.